ADA lowers target HbA1C levels for children with type-1 diabetes

-Category: Environment Hits: 2In early 2020, upon recommendation by leading endocrinologists, American Diabetes Association lowered the target hemoglobin A1C guidelines for children with type 1 diabetes.
+Category: Environment Hits: 3In early 2020, upon recommendation by leading endocrinologists, American Diabetes Association lowered the target hemoglobin A1C guidelines for children with type 1 diabetes.
 Their goal in recommending stricter glucose control was to ensure children with type 1 diabetes have better immediate and long-term health outcomes with fewer health complications and reduced mortality rates.
 Researchers now discuss the evidence and rationale behind this new recommendation.

 Read more https://www.sciencedaily.com/releases/2021/01/210115091357.htm